Fota House, Arboretum & Gardens is located in Ireland’s Ancient East, where vibrant history and modern life meet.

 Over 2.5 million adults and children emigrated from Ireland through Cobh.

-The story of their experience is told at the Cobh Heritage Centre where you are immersed in their experience and learn about their journeys on coffin ships, early steamers, and great ocean liners, including the ill-fated Titanic and Lusitania.
+The story of their experience is told at the Cobh Heritage Centre.
+Immerse yourself in their experiences and learn about their journeys on coffin ships, early steamers, and great ocean liners, including the ill-fated Titanic and Lusitania.

 Titanic Experience Cobh

-Discover the story of the final 123 passengers to join Titanic at her last port of call.
+Discover the story of the final 123 passengers to Join the Titanic at her last port of call.

 Spike Island

-After enjoying the grandeur and elegance of Fota House, get a different perspective at what was once the world’s largest prison and a fortress!
+After enjoying the grandeur and elegance of Fota House, get a different perspective from this fortress that was once the world’s largest prison!!

 Titanic Trail Cobh